InputOutputZ/ATran/README.md

 ## About

-The AzureTran package was published under MIT licence.
+The AzureTran package was published under The Unlicense licence.
 If you have any problems, please feel free to reach out at hello@princez.uk.